 To apply for coverage, a VPDES Construction General Permit Registration Statement and a Stormwater Pollution Prevention Plan (SWPPP) must be submitted to the City during the plan review process when applying for coverage under the VPDES construction general permit.
+The Required SWPPPP Components form lists the components that must be included in the SWPPP for approval by the City and the SWPPP template may be used to create a SWPPP for submission to the City.
 Before closeout and when applicable, the project must also submit a Notice of Termination (NOT) to the City and schedule an inspection with Construction Management & Inspection (CM&I) section before the NOT can be approved and processed.
 For more information on Construction General Permits or to view a copy of the 2014 General Permit for Discharges of Stormwater from Construction Activities (effective July 1, 2014), visit the Virginia Department of Environmental Quality’s Construction General Permit webpage or read the above Memo to Industry.

 Erosion and Sediment Control Ordinance

 The basis of our efforts to control runoff from construction sites is the City's VSMP, which includes the Erosion & Sediment Control Program and Chesapeake Bay Preservation Act compliance program, which is enforced through our